nschloe/pygmsh/README.md

-The goal PyGmsh is to combine the power of Gmsh with the versatility of Python and to provide useful abstractions from the Gmsh scripting language so you can create create complex geometries even more easily.
+The goal PyGmsh is to combine the power of Gmsh with the versatility of Python and to provide useful abstractions from the Gmsh scripting language so you can create complex geometries even more easily.

 ![](https://nschloe.github.io/pygmsh/screw.png)